aneta-kjeldsen/CSR-SSR-SSG-ISR_presentation/slides/063-isr_pros-cons.md

 Note:
 - when user comes to page, you want them to see the most up-to-date version immediately, that's not the case
-- this inconsistent experience can be pretty difficult to debug if your users experience negative side-effects as a result of old/unbuilt pages
+- can have negative side-effects on UX as a result of old/unbuilt pages
-- rollbacks can no longer be instant (products on sale example and rolling back page), and you no longer have that single new version of your site when you update your content
+- rollbacks can no longer be instant, and you no longer have that single new version of your site when you update your content
-- different users (and the dev team!) would see different pages, and it might be difficult to duplicate.
+- different users (and the dev team!) would see different pages, and it might be difficult to duplicate